Reisen til julestjernen (1976 film)

-Reisen til julestjernen (Journey to the Christmas Star) is a Norwegian fairy-tale adventure film from 1976 starring Hanne Krogh, Knut Risan, and Bente Børsum.
+Reisen til julestjernen (Journey to the Christmas Star) is a 1976 Norwegian fairy-tale adventure film directed by Ola Solum and starring Hanne Krogh, Knut Risan, and Bente Børsum.
 The film was the solo feature-film directing début by Ola Solum.
 It is regularly broadcast by NRK every Christmas Eve.

 A remake of the film, directed by Nils Gaup, was released in 2012.

 Plot

 The film opens in a small kingdom, a place in Wonderland.
 A castle with towers and spires stands over a small medieval village, surrounded by thick walls.
 The castle is home to the little royal family—the king, the queen, and their little daughter, Princess Gulltopp ('Golden Hair')—with their court.
 Around her neck, Gulltopp carries a beautiful golden heart she received from her mother, the queen.
 Then one night Gulltopp disappears from the castle, on Christmas Eve.
 She has gone out into the woods all alone to find the Christmas star that she desires with all her heart.
 Her uncle, the vain and power-hungry count, has tricked her into doing so.

 When the king and queen learn that the princess has disappeared, they are sad.
 The queen runs desperately out into the woods to look for her.
 The king curses the Christmas star, which he blames for his misfortune.
 But the king's curse causes the Christmas star to go out, and with it the queen disappears.
 Grief descends over the land.
 A traveling entourage of jugglers finds Gulltopp freezing and abandoned out in the woods.
 They do not know that this girl child is the missing princess, and they take her with them.